jasonbarbee/TekLinksCodeCamp-Jan-2017/Serverless/Platforms.md

 ---
+# Bots the new User interface
-# Why would I want a bot?
+Why would I want to talk to a bot?
 We all hate calling and navigating IVRs.
-Bots are a new User Interface.

-* /reboot serverfarm
-* /forward 5555555555
-* any interaction

 ---
 # Bot Platforms